fogoplayer/LDSYouth/README.md

 ##### Single Page Application (Research)

 Rewriting the application as a Single Page Application (SPA) will speed up future development in several ways.
-Currently, I am leaning towards AngularJS, but if a third-party contributor would rather use a different library, they are of course free to do so.
+Currently, I am leaning towards React, but if a third-party contributor would rather use a different framework, they are of course free to do so.

-##### Offline Support (Research)
+##### Offline Support (Awaiting Development)

 Add Service Workers to make the website accessible offline.
+A service worker file exists, but a configuration page to decide what to download, and the accompanying code, still needs to be written.

 ##### Improve Data Storage (Research)

-Currently user data is stored through the storage API.
+Currently user data is stored through the localStorage API.
 This is less than ideal for a few reasons: it is available to other sites to access, it is limited to a single computer, and the end user may accidentally delete it.
 An ideal solution would include redundant local storage for speed on slow connections and offline use coupled with a remote server for data syncing and backups.
 I have not selected technologies for this yet, though I am looking into the IndexedDB API and Node.JS.

 ##### Adding ids to Headers and URL Fragments (Awaiting Development)